dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

   -column_eq     col_name value
   -column_thresh col_name thresh
   -column_str    col_name string
+  -column_exc    col_name string

 The column filtering options may be used when the **-line_type** has been set to a single value.
 These options take two arguments, the name of the data column to be used followed by a value, string, or threshold to be applied.
 If multiple column_min/max/eq/thresh/str options are listed, the job will be performed on their intersection.
-Each input line is only retained if its value meets the numeric filtering criteria defined or matches one of the strings defined by the **-column_str** option.
+Each input line is only retained if its value meets the numeric filtering criteria defined, matches one of the strings defined by the **-column_str** option, or does not match any of the string defined by the **-column_exc** option.
 Multiple filtering strings may be listed using commas.
 Defining thresholds in MET is described in :numref:`config_options`.

 .. code-block:: none